 Did you know all the coins are charitable?
 And roughly 3000 euros are donated every day from the fountain.
 And fishing or removing coins is not allowed.
 No no!

 This amphitheater aka the Colosseum makes for stunning postcard pictures.
-The Colosseum was neglected and looted for many years and after a series of restoration work – it now one of the MOST visited sites in Italy.
+The Colosseum was neglected and looted for many years and after a series of restoration works – it is now one of the MOST visited sites in Italy.

-Put on a red dress and nice heals – pose in front of the Colosseum in Rome (Note to self: Visit offseason and wake up early).
+Put on a yellow dress and nice heels – pose in front of the Colosseum in Rome (Note to self: Visit the offseason and wake up early).

-Walk the airport run-way at the rock of Gibraltar
+63. Walk the airport runway at the rock of Gibraltar

 The Pingellier National Park is a park located in southern Iceland.
 The National Park is a UNESCO World Heritage Site recognized for the forming of the first known parliament in Iceland – the alpingi.